Srikanta2003-cell/Srikanta2003-cell/README.md

 - 💻 Developed projects using Java, Python, HTML, CSS and JavaScript
 - 🤖 Completed AI/ML training and project work
 - 🧪 Learned Selenium-based automation testing
-- 🎪 Served as an Event Coordinator for a university techno-management fest
 - 🚀 Continuously building projects to strengthen practical development skills